seven1m/sooner.io/README.md

 * max (optional, defaults to 100)

 If you wish to track incremental progress of your job, you may call, e.g. `progress(5, 10)` (this will show a progress bar at half-way).
 The first argument is the current number of units of work complete, while the second is the total number of units of work.
 The second argument is optional and can be used to change the maximum on the fly.

+### Script Arguments

+Data specified in the text field in the web interface or passed via an emitted event is passed as the first argument to your script, **as a string.**

+In CoffeeScript, the first argument is available as `process.argv[2]` (because the 0th and 1st arguments are filled with `coffee` and your script name, respectively).
+You may wish to `JSON.parse(process.argv[2])` if you know your script will receive JSON.

+Even if you pass a JSON object, it will be converted to a string.
+It is up to your script to parse the data as it sees fit.

 ### Queue Access